Can HGH Decrease Menopausal Symptoms?

 For the most comprehensive anti-aging therapy we should address all the hormones that decrease with age.

-Since human growth hormone is a major rejuvenation hormone when we restore it to a more younger and healthy level it can also positively affect other hormones.
+Since human growth hormone is a major rejuvenation hormone when we restore it to a more youthful and healthy level it can also positively affect other hormones.

 HGH may help to decrease some of the symptoms of menopause.
 For instance, improving growth hormone helps to increase libido and sexual function.
 In fact, if a couple seems to no longer be as interested in sex as before and one of them decides to take HGH therapy the spouse may also wish to consider it.
 The reason is because the one having HGH therapy will probably become more interested in sex.